Willcom Sees Strong Initial Sales

 But, on the plus side, the Sanyo’s 3-megapixel autofocus camera beats those in many other, higher-end KDDI/au or PHS models (Willcom used to be part of KDDI) and the WX310 models support QR codes, full Web browsing, overseas roaming (Taiwan & Thailand) and can serve as a wireless modem for a laptop (64 kbps x 4 channels).

 “The screen of the Sanyo PHS has both stunning color and enough contrast and brightness to be readable in bright sunlight; the voice quality on many PHSes is quite noticeably better that that of a [regular] keitai.
 I think Willcom is looking at the potential market in Taiwan and Thailand, if not China; people who cannot afford a keitai will be very pleased to get similar functionality in a PHS that costs much less per month to ‘run’,” says Keith.

 He adds that he’s planning to keep his current Casio au phone and use it as a PDA once he cancels the contract and switches to PHS.

-Willcom appears to be scoring points with the new PHSes as well: the WX310K includes the Opera mobile browser and will soon release the W-Zero3, a fully featured PDA made by Sharp and running Microsoft’s Windows Mobile 5.0 OS, a first for the Japan market.
+Willcom appears to be scoring points with the new PHSes as well: the WX310K includes the Opera mobile browser and they will soon release the W-Zero3 model, a fully featured PDA made by Sharp and running Microsoft’s Windows Mobile 5.0 OS, a first for the Japan market.

 The phones are retailing in the 10,000- to 20,000-yen price range — competitive with 3G — and flat-rate data starts at 1,050 yen per month.
 According to ASCII k-tai, a price watch site, the WX310K was selling for 19,800 yen to new customers on 11 November.